 Flanged-style flow tubes: When flanged-style flow tubes are mounted between nonmetallic, plastic, PVC or lined process piping, the SG must be passed to the flow tubes body/case through some path other than the process piping flange bolts.
 In such installation scenarios, either grounding rings or grounding electrodes are required (Figure 6).

 For grounding-ring applications, if traditional orifice plate-style, or Type C, grounding rings are used, the grounding rings must be attached to the flow tube’s body/case using grounding straps.
-These straps are attached to the flow tube’s flanges, or to grounding wires attached to a lug located on its remote junction box or top-mounted transmitter interface plate.
-Type E grounding rings utilize customer-supplied bolts, rather than grounding wires or grounding straps.
+These straps are attached to the flow tube’s flanges or grounding wires attached to a plug located on its remote junction box or top-mounted transmitter interface plate.
+Type E grounding rings utilize customer-supplied bolts rather than grounding wires or grounding straps.

 For process pipe that is lined with a nonmetallic material, the ring configuration is slightly different.
 Figure 4 shows the application of Type E and Type C grounding rings inlined process pipe configurations.

-Wafer-style flow tubes: When wafer-style flow tubes are mounted between nonmetallic, plastic, PVC or lined process piping, grounding rings are required.
-The SG must be passed on to the flow tube’s body/case by connecting the attached, supplied SG connection wires to the grounding rings (Figure 6.)
+Wafer-style flow tubes: When wafer-style flow tubes are mounted between nonmetallic, plastic, PVC, or lined process piping, grounding rings are required.
+The SG must be passed on to the flow tube’s body by connecting the attached, supplied SG connection wires to the grounding rings (Figure 6.)